Harder-Narasimhan strata and $p$-adic period domains: Introduction

 The pullbacks under the Hodge-Tate period morphisms define Harder-Narasimhan stratifications on moduli of local $G$-Shtukas (cf. \cite{SW} section 23) and on Shimura varieties, see sections \ref{section loc Shtukas} and \ref{section Shimura}.
-We hope these constructions will be found useful for further arithmetic applications. \\
+In particular, for applications to Shimura varieties, Theorem \ref{T1} will be enough, and the new perspective $(1)\Leftrightarrow (3)$ is crucial.
+We hope these constructions will be found useful for further arithmetic applications (cf. \cite{F2} 9.7.2). \\

+In a recent paper \cite{Vieh}, Viehmann has made some similar study on modifications of $G$-bundles on the Fargues-Fontaine curve.
+The work \cite{Vieh} is more group theoretical in nature.
+Here we are mainly motivated by the Harder-Narasimhan formalism as in the works \cite{DOR, CI, F2}.
+When we submitted our revised version, we learned that Nguyen and Viehmann have introduced and studied Harder-Narasimhan strata on $B_{dR}^+$-affine Grassmannians in a similar way (\cite{NV}). \\